aharbii/AVR-Labs/README.md

 The application layer includes various application specific software components that are designed to execute specific set of tasks, as per the use-case.
 ```

+Implemented Applications:

+* Stopwatch: Using 7-segments and buttons with features of pause/resume, reset, and adjust time.
+* Moveable Car: Using DC-Motors and buttons with features of move forward, backward, turn left, and turn right.
+* LCD Games: Using 4-Bit Character LCD and Buttons
+* Calculator: Using 4-Bit Character LCD and Keypad with features of addition, subtraction, multiplication and division.
+Handled division by zero, float result of division with 6 digits precision, continuous operations with the last answer [rounded], and repeated operations with '=' button.
+* Numerical Converter: Using 4-Bit Character LCD and Keypad with features of convert to/from Decimal/Binary/Hexadecimal with simple interactive user interface.
+Can handle unsigned 8-bit integers.

 ### HAL

 ```text